Java Program to Get the name of the file from the absolute path

 Advanced Usage: Filtering and Processing Paths

 In real-world applications, extracting a file name might be part of a larger file processing or filtering task.
-Use Streams with the Files API to handle complex scenarios efficiently.
+You might need to get all file names in a directory or filter files by their extension.
+You can use streams with the Files API to handle complex scenarios like this efficiently.

 Example: Filtering Specific File Types

-Suppose you need to list all .txt files in a directory, extracting only their names.
+Suppose you need to list all .txt files in a directory and extract their names only.

 1. Stream the directory contents using Files.list().